 If you follow the direction listed above, you will load the boat up with

 the best tasting fish, crappie.

-up a ticket that will ruin your day on the lake.
+sense in picking up a ticket that will ruin your day on the

 Keep the Hooks Wet!